robruiz/dynamic-block-class/README.md

 # Dynamic Gutenberg block class

-A simple class for easily registering a dynamic block in Gutenberg with
+A simple class for easily registering a dynamic block in Gutenberg

 ## Simple Example Use
 ```